sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 To work with Python scripts, it is very convenient to have a text editor.
 Essentially, this can be any software that can edit texts, but I personally recommend - and for this workshop highly encourage - to use [Visual Studio Code](https://code.visualstudio.com/).

-Once you have install it, you need to do few more adjustments so that VS Code can recognize a Python script.
+Once you have installed it, you need to do few more adjustments so that VS Code can recognize a Python script.
 Go to Extension panel (*Ctrl + Shift + X*) and search for Python.
 Click on the install button, et voilà!

 > [!TIP]
 > One of the reasons why VS Code is really nice lies in the extensions.
 One of my favorites is [Data Wrangle](https://code.visualstudio.com/docs/datascience/data-wrangler) that allows you to look through your dataframe in much more friendly way than, for instance, RStudio (no hate though :angel:)